Skip to Main Content

 What is surface guided radiation therapy?

-Surface guided radiation therapy (SGRT) uses special cameras and lights to check your child’s position and movement during radiation treatment.
-This helps the radiation therapist put your child in the right position and keep them there during the treatment.
+Surface guided radiation therapy (SGRT) helps check your child’s position during radiation treatment.
+It uses special cameras and lights to make sure your child is in the right position and stays there during the treatment.

 Surface guided radiation therapy machine with cameras